 Policies in Chapter 3 of the 2023 RTP may help guide how revenues from potential tolling and congestion pricing will be spent.
+The 2025 legislative session is expected to provide an opportunity for legislative consideration of alternative revenue sources and the future of tolling in greater Portland.

 In the past five years, nearly \$3 billion has been invested in the regional transportation system.
 Of the 1,123 projects listed in the 2018 RTP, 170 have been built or will be completed by 2024.
-These projects include:
+Examples of these projects include: